How Far Back Do Background Checks Go (The 1 Secret Exception)

 It all depends on where you live.

 Depending on where you live, a background check could go back indefinitely or it could be limited to a specific time frame.
-Certain states have their own rules that make a big difference on how far back a background check goes.
+Certain states have their own rules that make a big difference in how far back a background check goes.

 Regulations and Rules For How Far Back Background Checks Can Go